LIVERPOOL JOHN MOORES UNIVERSITY

 If you are concerned about how your personal data is being processed, please contact LJMU in the first instance at email@example.com.
 If you remain unsatisfied, you may wish to contact the Information Commissioner’s Office (ICO).
 Contact details, and details of data subject rights, are available on the ICO website at: https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/individuals-rights/

-Thank you for reading this information sheet and for considering to take part in this study.
+Thank you for reading this information sheet and taking time to consider your support for the project.